Extending the Experience at Bates

 Carol L. Stark ’72 Endowment for Summer Language Scholarship: This fund supports intensive, immersive language study in a host country over the summer.
-Applications are usually due in March but contact the Center for Global Education for updated information.
-Eligibility: Bates juniors who studied abroad (or are currently studying abroad) for at least one semester during the academic year and who studied a language formally/for credit during their off-campus semester.
+Applications are considered during the Winter term, contact the Center for Global Education for updated information.
+Eligibility: Bates juniors who studied abroad (or are currently studying abroad) for at least one semester during the academic year and who studied a language formally (for credit) during their off-campus program.
 You must propose intensive language study for this summer and must be accepted into a program before receiving the funds.

 Courses: Consider taking a course in an interest you developed while abroad.
 Follow Bates Today for speakers and other campus events related to your experience.

 Share your story: Plan a presentation or other activity on campus or in the community.
 This can be a presentation at a local school, a talk or display on campus, or a presentation at the Mt.
 David Summit.
 The Barlow Grant program can provide funding for these activities.

 - Barlow Photo Exhibit: Submit a photograph to the Off-Campus Study Photo Exhibit.
 Consider serving on the Photo Exhibit jury.